charliebrandli/video_transciption/README.md

 - extracts the audio
 - transcribes audio to text
 - summarizes the transcript and extracts the key points of the video
-- uploads the summary back to the same Confluence page as an attachment
+- uploads the summaries back onto Confluence

 ## What this script does